Roll20/roll20-api-scripts/ProximityTrigger/README.md

 ## Credits

-Created by bbarr for the Roll20 community
+Created by Brandon B. for the Roll20 community - https://github.com/bbarrington0099

 ---